NMR evidence for an antisite-induced magnetic moment on Bi in a topological insulator heterostructure MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$: Abstract

 \section{Abstract}

 MnBi$_2$Te$_4$ (MBT) is the first intrinsic magnetic topological insulator, combining a topologically protected surface metallic state and intrinsic magnetic order.
 A structural compatibility with the nonmagnetic Bi$_2$Te$_3$ (BT) parent compound gives a possibility to create MBT/BT heterostructures and manipulate their magnetic state in view of optimizing the Quantum Anomalous Hall Effect (QAHE).
-In this work an extensive NMR study, supported by the bulk magnetization measurements has been performed at 4.2 K on a self-organized single crystal MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ heterostructure. $^{55}$Mn and $^{209}$Bi NMR signals have been recorded as a function of the out-of-plane magnetic field up to 6 T, covering a spin-flop transition from the antiferromagnetic (AFM) to the canted antiferromagnetic (CAFM) configuration of the Mn layers.
-Structural defects were shown to contribute a small ferromagnetic component below the spin-flop field.
+In this work an extensive Nuclear Magnetic Resonance (NMR) study, supported by the bulk magnetization measurements has been performed at 4.2 K on a self-organized single crystal MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ heterostructure, obtained from the Mn$_{0.81}$Bi$_{2.06}$Te$_{4.13}$ melt. $^{55}$Mn and $^{209}$Bi NMR signals have been recorded as a function of the out-of-plane magnetic field up to 6 T, covering a spin-flop transition (SFT) from the antiferromagnetic (AFM) to the canted antiferromagnetic (CAFM) configuration of the Mn layers.
+The canting angle at different external field values has been estimated based on NMR data.
 Presence of the AFM-coupled Mn antisites has been evidenced and shown to induce an antiparallel magnetic moment on Bi atoms within the host Bi layer.
-Detection of the induced magnetic moment on bismuth which contributes a new ferromagnetic component is of utmost importance for understanding the magnetic interactions in the MBT/BT system.
-These findings have potentially important implications for engineering the QAH devices.
+Detection of the induced magnetic moment on bismuth which contributes a new ferromagnetic (FM) component is of utmost importance for understanding the magnetic interactions in the MBT/BT system.
+These findings have potentially important implications for engineering the QAHE devices.